Globalization and disease: COVID-19

 The first number of cases was detected in Wuhan, China, the origin of the outbreak.
 On December 31, 2019, Wuhan Municipal Health Commission announced to the World Health Organization that the number of pneumonia cases that have been previously detected in Wuhan, Hubei Province is now under investigation.
 Proper identification of a novel coronavirus was developed and reported, making the pneumonia cases in China the first reported cases of COVID-19.
 As of November 25, 2021, there have been around 260 million confirmed COVID-19 cases around the world.
 Confirmed deaths as a result of COVID-19 is over 5 million globally.
 Over 235 million of the 260 million confirmed COVID-19 cases have successfully recovered.
 Countries showing lack of preparation and awareness in January and February 2020 are now reporting the highest numbers of COVID-19 cases.
 The United States leads the worldwide count with almost 49 million confirmed cases.
-Deaths in The United States have crossed 798,000, maintaining the highest death count of any country.
+Deaths in The United States have crossed 798,000 by 2022, maintaining the highest death count of any country.
 Brazil, Russia, Spain, UK, and Italy have all suffered because of the increase in cases, leading to an impaired health system unable to attend to so many sick people at one time.

 The first-ever confirmed case of COVID-19 in the United States was in Washington State on January 21, 2020.
 It was a man who had just returned from China.
-Following this incident, on January 31, 2020, Trump announced that travel to and from China is restricted, effective on February 2, 2020.
-On March 11, 2020, Trump issues executive order to restrict travel from Europe, except for the UK and Ireland.
-On May 24, 2020, Trump bans travel from Brazil, as Brazil becomes the new center of the coronavirus pandemic.
+Following this incident, on January 31, 2020, Trump announced that travel to and from China was restricted, effective on February 2, 2020.
+On March 11, 2020, Trump issued an executive order to restrict travel from Europe, except for the UK and Ireland.
+On May 24, 2020, Trump banned travel from Brazil, as Brazil became the new center of the coronavirus pandemic.
 International restrictions were set to decrease international entities of entering a country, potentially carrying the virus.
 This is because governments understand that with the accessibility in travel and free trade, any person can travel and carry the virus to a new environment.
 Recommendations to U.S. travelers have been set by the State Department.
-As of March 19, 2020, some countries have been marked Level 4 "do not travel".
+As of March 19, 2020, some countries were marked Level 4 "do not travel".
 The coronavirus pandemic travel restrictions have affected almost 93% of the global population.
 Increased travel restrictions effectively aid multilateral and bilateral health organizations to control the number of confirmed cases of COVID-19.